remp2020/dn-remp-paywall/README.md

 ### Usage during publishing process

-First, indicate the place where the post content should be cut-off for visitors without correct subscription by placing `[lock]` shortcode in your *article content*.
+First, indicate the place where the post content should be cut-off for visitors without correct subscription either by inserting `REMP LOCK` block (if you are using block editor) or `[lock]` shortcode (if you are using classic editor) in your *article content*.
 Without this shortcode, the whole article will be visible for all your visitors.

 Then set the subscription level needed for this article in *sidebar*.